PrincewillDev/100-days-of-code/log.md

 Today's Progress: It's BASIC

-Thoughts: So life has done what it so often does, shifted my priorties.
+Thoughts: So life has done what it so often does, shifted my priorities.
 So for the reminder of these 100 days I will be developing a  prerequisite coding curriculum for beginners.
 Stay tuned :-)

 ------------------------------------------------------------------------------------------------------------------------------------------